Email coach

 Meredith Black

-Meredith Black enters her 11th season and 12th year at Marquette in 2023.
+Meredith Black completed her 11th season and 12th year at Marquette in 2024.
 She was named the first head coach in Marquette women's lacrosse history on Feb.
 4, 2011, taking over the program prior to the 2012 season, after which time she oversaw its transformation into an NCAA Division I varsity team before leading it into its first season in 2013.

 The 2022 season ended with Marquette earning its highest-ever seed in the BIG EAST Tournament, going 8-10 overall and 3-2 in conference play to finish tied for second in the regular season standings.
 The Golden Eagles earned a spot in their third-ever BIG EAST Tournament as the 2-seed.